SpanishCat/py-wikipls/README.md

 Why Rust?
 It's an exercise for me, and it will be way faster and less error-prone

 # Plans
-- Support for revisions (i.e. the ability to get an older version of an article)
 - Support for more languages (Currently supports only English Wikipedia)
 - Dictionary
 - Citations